Sukrittt/Stack-Overflow-clone-old-version/readme.md

-This is the older version on the Stack Overflow Clone made by me.
+This is the older version of the Stack Overflow Clone made by me.
 Please visit this link to see the updated version of the Stack Overflow Clone.